hapifhir/hapi-fhir-jpaserver-starter/docs/docker.md

 The database will be stored in the "data" directory.
 The configuration can be found in the "with-postgres" directory or in the "with-preload" directory.

-Change to either with-posgres directory or the with-preload directory (contains a list of swiss ig's).
+Change to either with-posgres directory or the with-preload directory

 For the first time, you might need to do